-For help with kids and flying, read how to prepare kids for long flights, tips for flying with kids, how to avoid child meltdowns while traveling, how to pack your carryon when flying with kids, and common mistakes to avoid when flying with toddlers.
+For help with kids and flying, read our comprehensive guide to happy travel with kids, how to prepare kids for long flights, tips for flying with kids, how to avoid child meltdowns while traveling, how to pack your carryon when flying with kids, and common mistakes to avoid when flying with toddlers.

 Have a tip for reducing child anxiety when flying?
 Share it in the comments.
 Happy travels!